Designers may generate plans by hand or computer to convey ideas.

 Costs and time can vary greatly among landscape designers, which is why it is so important to determine up front that your landscape designer can meet your needs.

 Free: At some design-build firms, your landscape design may be included in the cost of the landscape installation.
-You are not permitted to “shop around” on price, nor can you install the project yourself.
+You do not own the design and therefore you cannot “shop around”, nor can you install the project yourself.

 Hourly: Rates may range from $25-$150+ per hour: The price ranges are often related to experience or deliverables.
 A rough hand sketch of your landscape design or an entry-level designer may command the lower end of that range.
 A principal or senior designer of a firm may charge the upper end of that range.
 Landscape design/build firms usually fall somewhere in the middle.